enzoarguello512/node-rest-jwt/README.md

 > (Please bear in mind that the site will take a while to load since it's deployed on a free tier, but it will load, just give it some time 😉)

-- [https://morfi-react.vercel.app](https://morfi-react.vercel.app) - Front-end deployment in vercel
+- [https://morfi-react.vercel.app](https://morfi-react.vercel.app) - Front-end deployment in vercel.
-- [https://node-rest-jwt.onrender.com](https://node-rest-jwt.onrender.com) - Back-end deployment in render (cold start ❄️, so it will be the slower of the two)
+- [https://node-rest-jwt.onrender.com](https://node-rest-jwt.onrender.com) - Back-end deployment in render (cold start ❄️, so it will be the slower of the two).

 ## 📦 Main features

 - Session management with JSON Web Tokens (aka "jwt") (authentication, session inactivity, auto-login, token rotation, etc)
 - Artillery performance testing
 - Nodemailer and Twilio for sending emails, SMS and whatsapp messages
+- Query-based filtering of products
 - A socket.io-based chat implementation
 - Swagger-made documentation
 - You can upload images to the cloud with cloudinary and express-fileupload
-- Application logging with Winston
+- Application logging with winston
+- Utilizing CORS for whitelisting origins
 - Mocha, chai, supertests for unit testing
 - Multi-threading and clustering are optional methods to improve performance.

-### Future features
+### ⚡ Future features

 - Validation with express-validator